Tier 4 (General Student) Visa sponsored by the University of Warwick

 I hold a Tier 4 visa which is sponsored by another university but wish to take a part-time course at Warwick alongside my current studies.
 How do I complete enrolment?

 You should select ‘Non-Warwick Tier 4’ visa and upload a copy of your current passport and visa (or BRP card).
 Your part time course at Warwick will be considered as a ‘supplementary course’.
 You will also need to provide evidence of your continued enrolment with your Tier 4 sponsor; for more information about this, please contact the Immigration Service at Warwick

-Can I undertake a short period of study at Warwick while also enrolled on a course at another UK University?
+Can I undertake supplementary study at Warwick while also enrolled on a course at another UK University?

-It is possible to undertake a short period of supplementary study at Warwick while fully enrolled at another University (with them acting as your Tier 4 sponsor) if:
+It is possible to undertake supplementary study at Warwick while fully enrolled at another University (with them acting as your Tier 4 sponsor) if:

 If you will be undertaking supplementary study at Warwick using a Tier 4 visa issued for a course at another UK University, you will need to provide written confirmation of the above details from your Tier 4 sponsor University before you can enrol at Warwick.

 When enrolling online you will be asked to provide a copy of your passport and visa; at this point you can also upload the support letter from your Tier 4 sponsor University.